wintercounter/ccss/web/docs/introduction/some-story.md

 `
 ```

-Of course our component had much more dynamic props and it had a lot of
+Of course, our component had much more dynamic props and it had a lot of
 custom functionality backed in.
-It's really comfy and refreshing
+It's comfy and refreshing
 to use such approach:

 ```jsx